-ASIC Regulations Disclosure Compliance RG 45.81 The Responsible Entity should provide details on whether investors will be able to withdraw from a scheme.
+ASIC Regulations Disclosure RG 45.81 The Responsible Entity should provide details on whether investors will be able to withdraw from a scheme.
 The Responsible Entity should disclose: a) The maximum withdrawal period allowed under the constitution for the scheme b) Any significant risk factors or limitations that may affect the ability of investors to withdraw from the scheme (including factors that may prevent the Responsible Entity from meeting a promoted withdrawal period) Investment fund Constitutional name When the fund is liquid, period when a redemption request must be paid Satisfied OnePath Mortgage Trust No.2 OnePath Mortgage Trust No. 2 Within 30 days.
 OnePath Monthly Income Trust Monthly Income Trust Within 60 days.
 We have the power to extend that time for an additional 30 days under certain circumstances.
 OnePath AJ Mortgage Fund OnePath AJ Mortgage Fund Within 30 days.
 OnePath Income Plus Income Plus Trust Within 30 days.
 We have the power to extend that time for an additional 30 days under certain circumstances.
 OnePath Original Income Plus Income Plus Trust Within 30 days.
 We have the power to extend that time for an additional 30 days under certain circumstances.

-ASIC Regulations Disclosure The constitution sets out an investor's ability and OnePath Funds Management's obligations in relation to withdrawing from the Mortgage and Income Plus Funds.
-When the Mortgage and Income Plus Funds are liquid, OnePath Funds Management is required to pay a withdrawal request within the time prescribed by the constitution.
-That time period is different for each fund and OnePath Funds Management may have the power, in certain circumstances, to extend that timeframe to a further period as authorised by the relevant constitution.
-Currently the funds are suspended and withdrawal offers are not being made.
-Please refer to the beginning of this guide for further information on our 'Return of Capital' process. c) The Responsible Entity's approach to rollovers, including whether the default is that investments in the scheme are automatically rolled over; and Investments in the Fund do not have fixed terms or maturity dates, and therefore, rollovers do not apply Satisfied d) If withdrawals from the scheme are funded from an external liquidity facility, the material terms of this facility, Not applicable as withdrawals are not funded from an external liquidity facility Satisfied RG 45.82 If the scheme promotes a fixed unit price for investments, the Responsible Entity should clearly disclose the circumstances in which a lower amount may be payable, together with details of how that amount will be determined.
-The mortgage funds do not promote a fixed unit price; however, the unit price for applications and withdrawals in these funds has traditionally been \$1.00.
-The unit price of these funds will no longer remain at \$1.00 due to the implementation of the 'return of capital process'.
-We have made provisions over the course of the 2010/2011 financial year to protect against impaired loans.
-However during June 2011, after performing a comprehensive analysis of all impaired loans (always a requirement prior to 30 June) we had to write down the value of a small number of loans.
-The reduction in the asset value of the underlying portfolio and the fact that income had already been paid out over the course of the year meant that the unit price of the Mortgage and Income Plus funds which invest into the mortgage portfolio is decreased effective July 2011.
+The constitution sets ou obligations in relation to When the Mortgage and is required to pay a with constitution.
+That time paragement may have timeframe to a further paragement the funds are suspendent the beginning of this gu c) The Responsible Entity's approach to rollovers, including whether the default is that investments in the scheme are automatically rolled over; and Investments in the Fund do not have fixed terms or maturity dates, and therefore, rollovers do not apply Satisfied d) If withdrawals from the scheme are funded from an external liquidity facility, the material terms of this facility, Not applicable as withdrawals are not funded from an external liquidity facility Satisfied RG 45.82 If the scheme promotes a fixed unit price for investments, the Responsible Entity should clearly disclose the circumstances in which a lower amount may be payable, together with details of how that amount will The mortgage funds do applications and withdra price of these funds will return of capital proces corresponding amount.
 Satisfied